ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 ## Overview

-This project focuses on predicting video game sales using machine learning regression models.
+The project involves the use of machine learning regression models to predict video game sales.

-The project follows a complete machine learning workflow, including data cleaning, exploratory data analysis, feature engineering, categorical encoding, model training, hyperparameter tuning, model evaluation, and model interpretation.
+The complete machine learning workflow is followed, comprising data cleaning, exploratory data analysis, feature engineering, categorical encoding, model training, hyperparameter tuning, model evaluation, and model interpretation.

-The final model was selected by comparing multiple regression algorithms based on MAE, RMSE, and R².
+The model that was ultimately chosen was determined by comparing a number of regression algorithms using MAE, RMSE, and R².

 ---

 ## Objective

-The main objective of this project is to predict video game sales based on information available about each game.
+This project's primary aim is to use the information available about each game to predict its sales.

 The features used for modeling include: